Laudarisd/MLOps/model_deployement/Kubernates_HPA/README.md

 5. **Monitor and Manage Scaling**:

 - The HPA will automatically scale the number of pods based on the load.
 You can monitor the number of pods and the resource usage using Kubernetes dashboards or command-line tools like kubectl.
 ---

+For detail installation of Minikube refer to [minicube](./minikube.md)